dorienh/jesse/README.md

 - create a predict function that loads the final production model on training + test set and feed in a csv from the data folder: 'production_data_for_new_prediction'
 - output dataframe with predictions
 - output confusion matrix for this data
+- allow me to control the threshold (0.5) for prediction cutoff so that I can increase the precision if needed.

 A. Variant: n-to-1